Max Payne 3: Development

 We've been blessed with being able to actually see the game and give some feedback.
 We've been meeting with Rockstar and looking at Max [Payne] 3 – it looks absolutely phenomenal – the nice thing is we've been giving our feeling on the game but at the end of the day we don't have to do any of the heavy lifting, which is nice.
 Rockstar don't make bad games, so you already know it's going to be good.
 Just like we hope the Remedy brand is a seal of quality, you know that Rockstar's brand is a seal of quality.
 It's been nice to be part of the process, but we don't want to take any of the limelight.
 From what we've seen it's going to be absolutely fantastic.

 — —Oskari Häkkinen, Remedy Entertainment franchise development head.

 The game was originally scheduled for release in late 2009.
 However, it was pushed back to 2010 alongside several other Take-Two Interactive franchises in order to "benefit from having more development time".
 In June 2010, the game was again pushed back to 2011.
 On December 21, it was not present on the 2011–2012 calendar year, and was pushed back again.
-The game was still in development and not canceled or indefinitely halted when Rockstar released two new screenshots for the game.
+The game was still in development and not canceled or indefinitely halted when Rockstar Games released two new screenshots for the game.
 On September 8, 2011, Rockstar announced a March 2012 release date for the game, with a debut trailer released on September 14.
 In January 2012, Take-Two delayed the game by two months from its original March release date to May 2012.
 The publisher said the decision was made in order to "ensure that Max Payne 3 delivers the highest quality."

 The debut trailer was released on September 14, 2011.
 The writer for the series, Sam Lake, commented that the game would "maintain its dark and gritty origins" and that fans of the series would be "in for a surprise".
 Remedy Entertainment head of franchise development, Oskari Häkkinen, praised Rockstar Games' take on the series, stating that it looked "brilliant".
 Remedy served as consultants for Rockstar when the game reached its final stage of development.